tiepdotme/redant-home/portfolio/voome-chatbot.md

 slug: voome-chatbot
 title: Voome Chat Bot
 tagline: A health and fitness product
+description:
-description: Using WIT AI, a tool which allows developers to build applications and devices that you can talk or text to, the user can begin to have a conversation with a bot to help them find a recipe they might like.
+  Using WIT AI, a tool which allows developers to build applications and devices that you can talk or text to, the user can begin to have a conversation with a bot to help them find a recipe they might like.
 project_url: https://www.voome.com.au
 client: 12WBT
-project_date: "2016"
+project_date: '2016'
 technologies:
   - Facebook Messenger
   - Wit.ai API
 project_type: mobile
 images:
   - filename: voome-chatbot-1.jpg
   - filename: voome-chatbot-2.jpg
   - filename: voome-chatbot-3.jpg
   - filename: voome-chatbot-4.jpg
 team_size: 0 people
 lines_of_code: ''
+hide_blurb: true
 ---

 #### Project Description

 If you’ve already read through [Voome Weekly](/portfolio/voome-weekly) and [Voome Programs](/portfolio/voome-programs), you’ll know what a gem of a product this is.
 And the Voome Ingredient Chatbot really takes the cake.